* Blasphemy: Blasphemy is the act of swearing using God’s name, saying bad things about God, or doing disrespectful things against God

 * Protestant: Christians who do not accept the Pope as the head of the Church; have a few different beliefs than Catholics.
 Initially started by people who protested against the wrongdoing of the Catholic Church

 * Reconcile: To reconcile is to restore a relationship.
 We are separated from God by our sin.
-When we accept the sacrifice that Jesus made for our sins on the cross, we are reconciled with God.
+When we accept Jesus’s sacrifice for our sins on the cross, we are reconciled with God.
 Reconciliation is an important part of Christian doctrine.
 [Colossians 1:20-22]

 * Remnant: Remnant refers to a small, leftover portion.
 It generally refers to the small group of Jews who remained faithful to God through the Old Testament times.
 In the Book of Revelation, it refers to those who become or stay faithful to God during the tribulation

 * Repent: Repent means to turn away or to turn around 180 degrees.
 When Christians talk about the need to repent from sin, they say that we need to turn away from those things that we know offend God.
-Repentance- Feel sorry/to make up for wrongdoings – without this step, people do not become Christians.
+Repentance- Feel sorry/to make up for wrongdoings – people do not become Christians without this step.

-*Repentance = a decision to change, as in one who repents of a purpose he/she has formed in his/her heart or of something he/she has done; it begins with sorrow and with regretting and hating one’s sins and then determining to change in one’s life.
+*Repentance = a decision to change, as in one who repents of a purpose they have formed in their heart or of something they have done; it begins with sorrow and with regretting and hating one’s sins and then determining to change in one’s life.

 * Resurrection: The resurrection of Christ is the foundation of Christianity.
 When Christ sacrificed Himself on the cross, He shed His blood for our sins.
 When He came back to life, He proved that He had conquered the penalty of sin, which is death.
 It means To come back to life and never die again.
 [Romans 6:9]